TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/UsingTheSystemLog/TheLogTable(sysLog)/Index.rst

    Field
          details

    Type
          tinytext

    Var
          $details

    Description
          The log message text (in english).
 By identification through type/action/details\_nr this can be translated through the localization system.

-         If you insert “%s” markers in the details message and set $data to an array the first 5 entries (keys 0-4) from $data will substitute the markers sequentially (using sprintf)
+         If you insert "%s" markers in the details message and set $data to an array the first 5 entries (keys 0-4) from $data will substitute the markers sequentially (using sprintf)